Open House residents pose at the pumpkin patch

 Gender & Women’s Studies 100 | 1 Credit

-This one-credit course is led by Open House Faculty Director and Professor of Gender and Women’s Studies Dr. Sami Schalk.
+This one-credit course is led by Open House Faculty Director and Professor of Gender and Women’s Studies Anna Campbell.
 The course explores past and present topics in LGBTQIA+ communities.
 Readings and discussions in the seminar will be extended and enhanced by impromptu conversations and experiences between residents and the Faculty Director, with opportunities to bring in guest speakers.
 This fun class is exclusively available to Open House residents and is available every fall and spring semester.

-Focusing on historical and contemporary issues within LGBTQIA+ communities, seminar is an amazing opportunity to learn about and from LGBTQIA+ folks from first-person experiences in an intimate, supportive environment.
+This semester, discover the history of queer activist design, learn about the practice of local queer artists, and learn how to design buttons, stickers, patches, and iron on transfers.
+Seminar is an amazing opportunity to learn about and from LGBTQIA+ folks from first-person experiences in an intimate, supportive environment.

 Back to top